 For example:

-By weaving behavioral insights into your approach, you can shift collections from a transactional process into a consumer-centered dynamic experience.
+By weaving behavioral insights into loss mitigation practice, it’s possible to shift collections from a transactional process to a consumer-centered dynamic experience.
 This boosts engagement and forges long-term financial relationships.

 The shift from SMS to RCS (Rich Communication Services) is a game changer.
 While many organizations are still trying to enable basic text messaging, RCS is already transforming consumer engagement.